sccn/imat/README.md

 Here we are computing IMA on the subjects conatined in the study set (a separate IMA is run on the data of each subject).
 We are selecting brain ICs using IC label, with parameters for time-frequency decomposition: log scale, frequency limit 6 to 120Hz, wavelet cycles [6 0.5], reducing the dimensions of timewindows of the tf decomposition using pfac 7, and using AMICA as the ICA algorithm for IMA.

+## The IMA structure in the STUDY environment

+*pop\_runIMA_study* is saving the IMA results in the IMA structure, which is associated to to the subject specific EEG files and saved in the same folder as the EEG files it is run on.

+The filenames of the subject specific IMA files are saved in:

+*STUDY.etc.IMA*

+     subjfilename: {{1×2 cell}}
+     subjfilepath: {{1×2 cell}}
+      imafilename: {'S3_S3_RestECEO.ima'}
+      imafilepath: {'/Volumes/ExtremeSSD/IMAT_project/IM/PreSTUDY/S03'}
+          subject: {'S3'}
+         clustidx: [15×4 double]
+         distance: [15×3 double]

+The subject specific IMA file can be loaded using

+*IMA = load([ STUDY.etc.IMA.imafilepath{subjectindex} filesep STUDY.etc.IMA.imafilename{subjectindex}], '-mat' );*

+**IMA structure**

+The IMA structure has the following fields:

+              wts: [21×21 double]
+              sph: [21×21 double]
+          meanpwr: [14×229 double]
+          freqvec: [1×229 double]
+          timevec: [2430×1 double]
+     timevec_cond: {[30×42 double]  [30×39 double]}
+        freqscale: 'log'
+          freqlim: [6 120]
+             npcs: 21
+         complist: [1 2 3 4 5 6 8 9 10 11 17 21 27 38]
+            srate: 500
+          ntrials: [42 39]
+       ntw_trials: 30
+          winsize: 0.5000
+      epochlength: 6
+           eigvec: [2430×21 double]
+               pc: [21×3206 double]
+         timefreq: [2430×3206 double]
+      meanpwrCond: [2×14×229 double]
+      timepntCond: {[1×1260 double]  [1×1170 double]}
+        condition: {'EC'  'EO'}
+        STUDYname: 'RestECEO.study'
+    STUDYfilepath: '/Volumes/IM/PreSTUDY/S03'
+             subj: {'S3'}
+     subjfilename: {'RestEC_S03_ContAMICAdip.set'  'RestEO_S03_ContAMICAdip.set'}
+     subjfilepath: {'/Volumes/IM/PreSTUDY/S03'  '/Volumes/IM/PreSTUDY/S03'}
+         filename: 'S3_RestECEO.ima'
+       precluster: [1×1 struct]

+Here in this example the IMA file is associated to two EEG files (2 conditions of the same subject), since a joint IMA is run over multiple conditions (saved in separate EEG.set files) of a single subject.

+**Detailed description of IMA outputs:**

+*IMA.wts - weights of IMA decomposition*
+*IMA.sph - spheres of IMA decomposition*
+*IMA.meanpwr - mean power spectra of single ICs*
+*IMA.timevec - timevector*
+*IMA.freqvec - frequency vector*
+*IMA.freqscale - frequency scale of computed spectra ('log' or 'linear')*
+*IMA.freqlim - frequency limits of spectra*
+*IMA.npcs - number of dimensions that have been used to reduce the data before IMA*
+*IMA.complist - component indices on which IMA was run on*
+*IMA.srate - original sampling rate of EEG data used to compute the spectra*
+*IMA.ntrials - number of trials used to commpute the time-frequency decomposition*
+*IMA.ntw_trials - number of timewindows per trial*
+*IMA.winsize - window length for computing spectra in the time-frequency decomposition*
+*IMA.epochlength - epochlength used for computing time-frequency decomposition in seconds* *IMA.eigvec - pc backprojection in time*
+*IMA.pc - pc spectral backprojection*
+*IMA.timefreq - time-frequency decomposition (spectograms for each IC)*
+*IMA.timepntCond - total number of timepoints in time-frequency
+                  decomposition in each condition*
+*IMA.timevec_cond - timevector of full length of time-frequency
+                   decomposition for each condition*
+*IMA.meanpwrCond - mean power spectra for each IC and each condition* *IMA.condition - names and order of conditions*
+*IMA.STUDYname - filename of the STUDY the IMA decomposition belongs to*
+*IMA.STUDYfilepath - filepath of the STUDY the IMA decomposition belongs to*
+*IMA.subj - subject the IMA has been comuted on*
+*IMA.subjfilename - filenames of the EEG data the IMA has been computed on*
+*IMA.subjfilepath - filepath of the EEG data the IMA has been computed on*
+*IMA.precluster - contains the collected spectral templates and the associated dipsources and scalpmaps collected during preclustering.*

 ## Visualizing IMAT results for single subjects in the STUDY and multiple conditions